 Start at Home — for first-year students

-First-year students who participate in Start at Home will be able to experience student support through a dedicated first-semester experience provided by their campus or academic college.
+Start at Home is an option for new first-year students to complete their first semester at Penn State fully online through their assigned campus or through a one semester temporary change of campus.
 Our goal is to help you get a strong academic start, build relationships with other first-year students, learn about the opportunities and resources available to you at Penn State, and engage with staff and faculty until you can come to campus.
 Contact the Admissions Office at the campus you are attending with any questions.

 New international students may also use this option if they are unable to travel to a Penn State campus this fall as a result of travel restrictions, delays in visa processing, or other circumstances related to COVID-19.
 You will be able to use asynchronous remote learning options from time zones outside the United States.
-Visit Penn State Global or contact the Office of Global Programs at 814-865-7681 for more information.
+Visit Global Penn State or contact the Office of Global Programs at 814-865-6348 (option #2) for more information.

 Continue at Home — for returning and transfer students

 Continue at Home is also an option for returning international students who are unable to travel to a Penn State campus this fall as a result of travel restrictions, delays in visa processing, or other circumstances related to COVID-19.
 You will be able to use asynchronous remote learning options from time zones outside the United States.
-Visit Penn State Global or contact the Office of Global Programs at 814-865-7681 for more information.
+Visit Global Penn State or contact the Office of Global Programs at 814-865-6348 (option #2) for more information.

 Five steps to figure out your best enrollment option